-Pre-move househunting expenses are deductible only if:
+Pre-move househunting expenses are deductible only if you:

-- You took the trip after you got the job, and - You returned to your old home after looking for a new one, and - You traveled to the general location of the new workplace primarily to look for a new home.
+- Took the trip after you got the job, and - Returned to your old home after looking for a new one, and - Traveled to the general location of the new workplace primarily to look for a new home.

 There is no limit on the number of househunting trips you may take and you do not have to be successful in finding a home to qualify for this deduction.
 If you used your own car, figure transportation costs as explained in the instructions for lines 4 and 5.
 If you are self-employed, you may deduct househunting costs only if you had already made substantial arrangements to begin work in the new location.
+See Pub.
+521 for factors used to determine if substantial arrangements were made.